 The Tudor period started in 1485 and ended in 1603.
-Many people idealize Tudor England, but life in those Medieval times was rough – often times brutal.
-In fact, in some regards, it seems almost impossible to believe.
-Here are just some of these strange facets of the time.
+Many people idealize Tudor England, but life in those Medieval times was rough — and oftentimes brutal.
+In fact, in some regards, it seems almost impossible to believe how people lived at the time.
+Here are just some of these strange facets of the medieval time.

 - 1 Black, rotten teeth were fashionable

 - 2 Baths were thought to give you the plague

 - 3 After giving birth, a woman had to be “cleansed”

 - 4 Executioners were usually paid little more than the clothes of the condemned

 - 5 Crosses were placed at crossroads to prevent people from urinating

 - 6 A football (soccer) “field” was 1 mile long and could be played by as many people as wanted